eea/plone5-fullstack-skeleton/README.md

-# Volto-based generic fullstack skeleton
+# Volto/Plone-based generic fullstack development skeleton

 A place to put common files used to develop Plone 5 + Volto based projects.

 The idea is to have a central place of useful code and configuration that can provide a uniform developing experience.
+Stacks generated from this skeleton are not intended to be used in production, only for development.
+A production setup might be later provided as part of this skeleton.

 ## Getting started on a new project